 US estate taxes can bring heavy and unwanted charges that can affect the money you have earned.
 Setting up a two tier partnership can save you millions.

 The first tier is represented by a Canadian Limited Partnership.
 You and your family members are Limited Partners, in this Canadian partnership.
 The second tier is represented by a US Limited Partnership.
-In this set up, the Canadian partnership owns 99% of the partnership units in the US LP.
+In this setup, the Canadian partnership owns 99% of the partnership units in the US LP.
 The remaining 1% is owned by a US C-Corporation which acts as a general partner.
 When one of the partners of the Canadian partnership, US estate tax is not triggered.
 This is because partnership units owned in a Canadian partnership are not considered a US asset for US estate tax purposes.

 Remember, only US assets are subjected to US estate taxes.
-The other advantages of this structure is that it provides for limited liability protection to the investors, and prevents double taxation by the US and Canadian tax authorities
+The other advantages of this structure are that it provides for limited liability protection to the investors, and prevents double taxation by the US and Canadian tax authorities

-Here’s the tip, if your portfolio of investments is approaching $5,000,000 or more, you should set up a two tier partnership in order to avoid US estate taxes.
+Here’s the tip, if your portfolio of investments is approaching $5,000,000 or more, you should set up a two-tier partnership in order to avoid US estate taxes.
 For more answers to your questions, make sure to check out our Canadian tax forum.

 The information provided on this page is intended to provide general information.
 The information does not take into account your personal situation and is not intended to be used without consultation from accounting and financial professionals.
 Allan Madan and Madan Chartered Accountant will not be held liable for any problems that arise from the usage of the information provided on this page.